Skip to Content

 How long is sourdough discard good for?

-Keep the sourdough discard in the refrigerator indefinitely as long as there is no visible mold.
-However, it may develop a grayish liquid on top called “hooch,” which you can pour off before using.
+Keep the sourdough discard in the refrigerator as long as there is no visible mold. iT may develop a grayish liquid on top called “hooch,” which you can pour off before using.

 What is the difference between sourdough starter and discard?